airbytehq/airbyte/docs/contributing/contributing-to-dataline/updating-documentation.md

 3. Save & merge regularly
 4. Once you're satisfied, go on [GitHub](https://github.com/datalineio/dataline) and create a PR for your variant branch
 5. After the PR is approved, your changes will be merged to `master`
-6. Don't forget to remove the branch once it's been merged
+6. Don't forget to remove the branch and the variant once your change has been merged

 Just [contact us](mailto:hey@dataline.io) and we will invite you to our space.